kubernetes/enhancements/keps/sig-scheduling/6012-composite-podgroup-api/README.md

 #### Standalone `PodGroup` objects

-In [KEP-4671], we introduced the notion of standalone `PodGroups` which are `PodGroup` objects that can be created without a matching `Workload` object and their template reference is hence nil.
+In [KEP-4671], we introduced a notion of standalone `PodGroups` which are `PodGroup` objects that can be created without a matching `Workload` object and their workload reference is hence nil.

 This proposal wants to preserve this possibility but limit the use of it to the flat workloads exclusively.
-In other words, `PodGroup` objects with a non-nil parent reference must have a template reference.
+In other words, `PodGroup` objects with a non-nil parent reference must have a workload reference.

 Because this check cannot be verified today with the use of declarative validation, we will start with checking this using handwritten validation.
 When